 Actually, you could even see the template responsible for these on the website’s repo.

 This solution is so simple that several link generator exists.

 - The Share Link Generator is quite pretty and has a clean, non-cluttered UI.

-- The Share Link Creator’s UI is a bit more heavy, but enter your page’s address once to get all share links at once.
+- The Share Link Creator’s UI is a bit heavier, but enter your page’s address once to get all share links at once.

 - The Social Share Link Generator is impressive because of the array of share possibilities (including apps such as WhatsApp, Telegram and so on).